PeakFinder Classes#

 - Parameters:

 max_number_of_peaks (int, optional) – Maximum number of peaks to return per row.
-If fewer peaks are detected, missing values are padded with padding_value.
+If fewer peaks are detected, missing values are padded with the padding_value.
 Default is 5.